compendio/goldbug-manual/README.md

 The possibility of the password

-- first, to edit manually,
+- first, to be edited manually,
-- secondly, to be able to renew every second or every - or within each - call (es)
+- secondly, to be able to renew every second - or within each call
 - third, to send the password through an existing end-to-end encryption,
 - and finally, being able to generate the end-to-end password in a two-way process makes it very difficult for attackers to break the end-to-end encryption of the GoldBug Calling feature.

 "Perfect Forward Secrecy" (PFS) has become not only "Instant Perfect Forward Secrey" (IPFS), but (in this feature) even a "2-Way Instant Perfect Forward Secrecy": 2WIPFS.
 This feature has significantly advanced FS and PFS and the important element of end-to-end encryption with this process implementation.
 The encryption itself is not new, but only the process is sophisticated implemented to provide more security.

 End-to-end encryption in the GoldBug is as simple as making a phone call simply by pressing a button: just pick up or hang up the phone.
 At any time, the communication remains asymmetrically encrypted and the symmetric end-to-end encryption can be easily added - and also renewed by asymmetric or symmetric encryption (within an SSL channel).
-This is a new architectural implementation standard established by this method of crypto-calling.
+This is a new architectural implementation standard established by this method of Crypto-Calling.

 ### 6.4 Additional security feature: Socialist Millionaire Protocol

 While GoldBug encrypts the messages three times -

-- on the one hand the message is indeed sent in a secure TLS / SSL channel,
+- on the one hand the message is indeed sent in a secure TLS/SSL channel,
-- secondly, every message is encrypted asymmetrically (eg with RSA, NTRU, McEliece or Elgamal, ie with the chat key),
+- secondly, every message is encrypted asymmetrically (e.g. with RSA, NTRU, McEliece or Elgamal, i.e. with the chat key),
-- and third, yes, it is possible to use the "Call" or "Call" function to send a gemini to set a symmetric end-to-end encryption passphrase (as seen with different methods to perform the "call"). within an existing symmetric encryption or via the two-way call function, where each defines half of the end-to-end password) -
+- and third, yes, it is possible to use the "Call" function to send a Gemini to set a symmetric end-to-end encryption passphrase (as seen with different methods to perform the "calling").
+E.g. within an existing symmetric encryption or via the two-way call function, where each defines half of the end-to-end password),
-- Fourth, there is an additional security enhancement mechanism: it is the "SMP" protocol: Socialist Millionaire Protocol (a method also described here for off-the-record messaging (OTR) : https: // otr .cypherpunks.ca / Protocol-v3-4.0.0.html ).
+- Fourth, there is an additional security enhancement mechanism: it is the "SMP" protocol: Socialist Millionaire Protocol (a method also described here for off-the-record messaging (OTR): https://otr.cypherpunks.ca/Protocol-v3-4.0.0.html).

-The idea behind this is to ask a friend a question like, "What is the name of the city we visited together last year?", Or to ask a question like, "What is the name of the restaurant, in which we met for the first time? "etc. (see illustration).
+The idea behind this is to ask a friend a question like: "What is the name of the city we visited together last year?", Or to ask a question like: "What is the name of the restaurant, in which we met for the first time?" etc. (see figure).

 Figure: SMP protocol

 ![Abbildung: SMP-Protokoll](/images/SMP_socialist_millionaire.png)

-Both participants usually sign the messages with an RSA (or other) algorithm to verify that the key used is from the original sender.
+Both participants usually sign the messages with a RSA (or other) algorithm to verify that the key used is from the original sender.
 But for the (possibly unlikely) case that a machine would be hacked, or if the encryption algorithm were broken, the Socialist Millionaire Protocol (SMP) process can simply identify a friend by entering the same password on both sides.
 It is important to ensure that the password is not to be sent through the chat, instead you should describe a situation that leads to the same password.
 If the SMP process is tested for the first time, you can also enter the password "test" on both sides (in lower case).

 It is practically applied as follows: The user opens a personal pop-up chat window to use SMP and clicks the question mark icon next to the user name of the chat friend.
 Then a password is defined with the menu.
 Then the chat friend is asked to enter the same password.
-Third, the first user then finally clicks on the Verify / Verify button.
+Third, the first user then finally clicks on the Verify button.

-If both participants have set the same password - or the same hash value has been generated by the same password - then the question mark icon changes to a "lock" / "lock" symbol.
+If both participants have set the same password - or the same hash value has been generated by the same password - then the question mark icon changes to a "lock" symbol.
 The chat friend has now been authenticated and the chat remains safe.

 SMP is thus another ideal way to authenticate the chat friend with a shared secret in the live process, so it is not additional encryption!